As men age, their testosterone levels drop. It starts happening when men are 30 to 40 years old.

 However, there are many side effects, such as less energy, mood swings, and belly fat, among other things.

-To avoid or at least minimize the side effects of testosterone therapy, let a doctor prescribe a therapy according to your condition and needs; don’t choose the hormone therapy on your own.
+To avoid or at least minimize the side effects of testosterone replacement therapy, let a doctor prescribe a therapy according to your condition and needs; don’t choose the hormone therapy on your own.
+Low testosterone levels can lead to a decrease in male characteristics, such as muscle mass, facial hair growth, and libido, making testosterone replacement therapy a potential solution for restoring these attributes.